 next preceding election, to have pollwatchers present on

 the day of election.
-The local election official shall post in a
+The county clerk or the board of election commissioners shall post in a

 conspicuous, open and public place, at the entrance of his or her office,

 notice of the time and place of such lottery.

 All candidates shall be certified in the order in which their petitions